 All PTRCs provide access to a core collection.
 Other resources available via the USPTO Website (unless indicated) include the following:

-- General Information Concerning Patents - Provides information in nontechnical language concerning the application for and granting of patents.
+- Patent Basics - Provides information in nontechnical language concerning the application for and granting of patents.
 Answers some of the most frequently asked questions (FAQs) about the patent application process.
 (Print and the USPTO Web site)

 - Manual of Patent Examining Procedure (MPEP) - USPTO Patent Examiners' guide to examination practice.

 - How to Conduct a Preliminary U.S. Patent Search: A Step by Step Strategy - Web based tutorial (36 minutes)

 - The Multi-Step Strategy - Outlines a suggested procedure for patent searching

 - Patents: The Collection for All Reasons - Describes the way in which this unique resource can be used.